Most trekkers are oblivious to the impact of Atal Tunnel on trekking in India.

 A Big Impact: Opening up of new areas of trekking

-The opening of Atal Tunnel will finally allow trekkers to venture into the uncharted terrain of Lahaul.
+The Atal Tunnel will finally allow trekkers to venture into the uncharted terrain of Lahaul.
 Earlier, bad roads and long travel time prevented trekkers from exploring this scenic region.

 There were two main reasons for this.
 First, travel to Lahaul cost an extra day.
 Second, it was difficult and expensive to find guides and porters for a trek in Lahaul because of its remoteness.